fleetdm/fleet/proposals/Fleet-Installers.md

 ## New Fleetctl Command

-We can add new flags to `fleetctl package` to generate the packages using a Packager Service instead of building locally.
+We could add new flags (e.g. `--remote`) to `fleetctl package` to generate the packages using a Packager Service instead of building locally.